TechieContent/Google-Interview-Prep/README.md

 🔥 What You'll Find Here:
 * Daily coding problems from Google interviews
-* Optimized solutions in Python (and possibly other languages)
+* Optimized solutions in Java
 * Step-by-step explanations with comments
 * Links to my Medium articles for detailed discussions